espocrm/documentation/docs/development/metadata/app-web-socket.md

 *Object.<string, Object>*

-Provides the ability to implement other messangers rather than default ZeroMQ.
+Provides the ability to implement other messangers rather than the default ZeroMQ.
 E.g. RabbitMQ.

 Example: